JCaraballo113/GraphQLAuth/README.md

-# auth-graphql-starter
+# GraphQL-Auth
-Starter project from a GraphQL course on Udemy.com - Section 3!
+A simple application to do authentication using GraphQL